LEI-QI-233/HAR-in-Space/README.md

 ## Dataset Files

-The complete MicroG-4M dataset is hosted in our [Hugging Face repository](https://huggingface.co/datasets/LEI-QI-233/MicroG-4M), where you can view metadata and download the full dataset.
+The complete MicroG-4M dataset is hosted on our [Hugging Face repository](https://huggingface.co/datasets/LEI-QI-233/MicroG-4M), where you can view metadata and download the full dataset.
 For detailed information and specifications, please refer to this [README](https://huggingface.co/datasets/LEI-QI-233/MicroG-4M/blob/main/README.md) file.

 ## Related Code